I.

 He has learned that longing

-is not a wound, but a weather pattern.
+is not a wound, but an evening ocean.

 How it returns, it recedes,